miranshehu/First-Minitask/README.md

 # First-Minitask
-This is the first mini task using html tags in the bootcamp.
+This is the first mini task using html tags in the bootcamp "Për Programera"